The British Printer

 • “Ere the valedictory number of The Modern Printer had reached the craft, two new art printing journals--both destined to affect the typography of this country, one in a pre-[34] eminent degree--had been inaugurated in order that technically there should more ‘lyght be’: The American Art Printer in January 1887, and The British Printer in the same month of 1888” (Joyner pp. 33-34)

-• “Coincidentally with The American Art Printer, it [The British Printer] was founded on the lines of a predecessor, the size and literary arrangement being similar to the modern printer.
-In addition, however, to being a two-monthly instead of a quarterly journal, The British Printer possess another advantage over its prototype, in that American, German, an English material were brought into combination in its production” (Joyner p.
+• “Coincidentally with The American Art Printer, it [The British Printer] was founded on the lines of a predecessor, the size and literary arrangement being similar to The Modern Printer.
+In addition, however, to being a two-monthly instead of a quarterly journal, The British Printer possessed another advantage over its prototype, in that American, German, and English material were brought into combination in its production” (Joyner p.
 34)

 • “‘Americo-German’ was the predominating style of the early numbers of The British Printer” (Joyner p.
 35)